 So, if you have these doubts like: “how is the organization of work under socialism?”,

-“how is surplus value in socialism?”, “how is the factory in socialism?”,
+“How is surplus value in socialism?”, “how is the factory in socialism?”,

-“how is the mode of production?”, and such; this book talks about it.
+“How is the mode of production?”, and such; this book talks about it.

 I recommend these two, okay?
 But they are gigantic books,